-EMV stands for Europay, Mastercard, Visa – the three companies that created the standard, but it nowadays widely adopted by various payment providers.
+EMV stands for Europay, Mastercard, Visa – the three companies that created the standard, but it is nowadays widely adopted by various payment providers.
 The technology was created to both facilitate and make payments more secure, as older types of technology had numerous security flaws.
-While EMV may be used with both chip-and-pin and chip-and-signature transactions, of specific interest to us (and the transit industry in general), are contactless EMV transactions. cEMV payments create an open-loop system as opposed to the traditional closed-loop systems of the past and are the much-needed step forward to create a seamless public transit experience.
+While EMV may be used with both chip-and-pin and chip-and-signature transactions, of specific interest to us (and the transit industry in general), are contactless EMV transactions. cEMV payments create an open-loop system as opposed to the traditional closed-loop systems of the past and are a much-needed step forward to creating a seamless public transit experience.

 Contactless EMV – how can it make public transit better?

 We have gone a long way from paper tickets to account-based fare collection.
 Every step along the way has been guided by two things: optimization of the flow for the agency to maximize revenues, and convenience for the riders to achieve an increase in ridership.
 With account-based fare collection, we have managed to bring both to the table, but there was always room for improvement.
-Since contactless technologies are becoming an everyday necessity, engineers have started looking for ways to incorporate them in public transit.
+Since contactless technologies are becoming an everyday necessity, engineers have started looking for ways to incorporate them into public transit.